FuzzyBunnys/FusorResearchReading/index.md

 ### Fiction
 **Books**

--[Neuromancer](https://en.wikipedia.org/wiki/Neuromancer) - William Gibson - A fun read, finally got around to it, neat to see its influence everywhere in the culture.
+- [Neuromancer](https://en.wikipedia.org/wiki/Neuromancer) - William Gibson - A fun read, finally got around to it, neat to see its influence everywhere in the culture.
--[Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash) - Neal Stephenson - As good as everyone says, but took me a bit to get into it.
+- [Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash) - Neal Stephenson - As good as everyone says, but took me a bit to get into it.
+- [Cryptonomicon](https://en.wikipedia.org/wiki/Cryptonomicon) - Neal Stephenson - Cryptography well told I think.
+Can clearly see the influence on PayPal and cryptocurrencies.